 - and any big content notes where I can (violence, SA, captivity, etc.), based on my reading and trusted community feedback.

-I can’t promise to list every possible trigger, make sure you check out the authors website or your fave book retailer, they should have a full list somewhere.
+I can’t promise to list every possible trigger, make sure you check out the authors website or your fave book RETAILER, they should have a full list somewhere.

 The best romantasy books on Kindle Unlimited (right now)